cyverse-archive/DE/services/api/endpoints/tags.md

 Delegates to metadata: `GET /filesystem/entry/{entry-id}/tags`

 This endpoint lists the tags of the calling authenticated user that are attached to the indicated file or folder.
 The file or folder must be readable by the authenticated user.

 ### Request

-A request to this endpoint requires no parameters beyond the `proxyToken` authentication parameter.
+A request to this endpoint requires no parameters.
 The user that owns the favorite is determined from the authentication.
-Any additional parameters will be ignored.
+Any query parameters will be ignored.

 Any body attached to the request will be ignored.